koodg123/HOGonFPGA/README.md

-### Implementing Histogram of Gradients on an FPGA
+### Implementing Histogram of Gradients on an FPGA using Vivado HLS